Targeted therapy and immunotherapy

 The side effects of brentuximab vedotin may include nausea, fatigue, increased risk of infection and bleeding, and numbness, tingling and sometimes pain in the hands and feet (peripheral neuropathy).
 Common side effects of rituximab include headaches, fever and skin rash.

 This type of drug therapy uses the body’s own immune system to fight cancer.
-An immunotherapy drug called pembrolizumab is available on the PBS for some people with relapsed or refractory Hodgkin lymphoma.
-It is given as an intravenous infusion every three weeks.
+An immunotherapy drug called pembrolizumab is available for some people with relapsed or refractory Hodgkin lymphoma.
+It is usually given as an intravenous infusion every 3 weeks.
+Pembrolizumab can be used alone or combined with chemotherapy.

 Other immunotherapy drugs for Hodgkin lymphoma may be available through clinical trials.
 Ask your doctor about the latest developments in immunotherapy for Hodgkin lymphoma.